hydroperx/tiles.js/README.md

 - Do not add border, margin, padding or scale to `classNames.group` to avoid inconsistencies in grid-snapping.
 - Do not add border, margin, padding or scale to `classNames.groupTiles` to avoid inconsistencies in grid-snapping.
-- Do not add border, margin or scale to `classNames.tile`.
+- Do not add margin or scale to `classNames.tile`.

 ## License